DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 These devices will meet the minimum technical specifications for remote education.
 They may have residual asset labels, external scratches, smart water application, etching or writing on the exterior of the device.

-The devices will come with any remaining manufacturer’s warranty (this will be less than 1 year).
+If devices have a remaining manufacturer's warranty, it will be for less than year.

 ## Microsoft Windows laptops